-- Oversight of BEAD subgrantee applications and issuance. - Other BEAD management processes: - Implementing the BEAD challenge process. - Managing the processes for subgrantee applications and issuance. - Obtaining software to manage both processes. - Overseeing subgrantee compliance.
+- Oversight of BEAD subgrantee applications and issuance. - Other BEAD management processes: - o Implementing the BEAD challenge process. - o Managing the processes for subgrantee applications and issuance. - o Obtaining software to manage both processes. - Overseeing subgrantee compliance.

-&lt;sup>26 Although not formally classified by OBO as CAIs for the purposes of the BEAD program, the state may also evaluate potential connectivity options for locally identified emergency shelters and evacuation gathering points in the state, such as Red Cross Congregate Shelters, Tsunami Assembly Areas, and community-identified Commercial Points of Distribution (CPOD).
+34 Although not formally classified by OBO as CAIs for the purposes of the BEAD program, the state may also consider funding broadband connectivity solutions for locally identified BSLs that do not fit the definition of a CAI as previously identified in the Initial Proposal Volume 1, but are nonetheless important locations for Oregon that support the need to equitably access online services during times of state of emergencies, including emergency shelters and evacuation gathering points in the state, such as Red Cross Congregate Shelters, Tsunami Assembly Areas, and community-identified Commercial Points of Distribution (CPOD).